Ensono/amido.github.io/docs/testing.md

 ## Quality Gates

-The following demonstrates the series of quality gates that the webapp must pass through in order to successfully be deployed to a user facing environment (production).
+The following demonstrates the series of quality gates that the web app must pass through in order to successfully be deployed to a user facing environment (production).

 ![alt text](https://www.lucidchart.com/publicSegments/view/2094f5d4-eaca-417c-a51e-36bf79853373/image.png "Quality Gates")